 57725.
 LingAnthSem: Narrativity (=LING 57725).
 The power of narrativity remains mysterious.
 One half of this seminar takes up the classic philosophical questions about time, experience and their linguistic/textual representations that cluster around "narrativity" and that have long pre-occupied historians, literary/media theorists and anthropologists.
 The making, telling and re-telling of stories in varying genres organizes subjectivity, political power, visions of the self, of the social future as well as the past.
 It is a central tool for any sociocultural understanding; necessary to the production of knowledge, even for statistical and mathematical theories.
 How?
 Why?
 The seminar's other half addresses narrativity as a methodological conundrum.
 How does one find stories in fieldwork?
 What are the analytical modalities through which narrative has been approached: as structure, interactional process, social organization and consequential action?
 How are the stories we tell different (or not) from the stories we report as ethnographic material and analysis?
 Susan Gal.

 21306/45301.
 Explorations in Oral Narrative.
 (This course qualifies as a Discovering Anthropology Selection for Anthropology Majors).
 A study of storytelling in non-literate and folk societies, antecedent to the complexities of modern narrativity, itself anchored in and energized by literacy.
+The main objects of our study will be the vast body of folktales and collateral folklore collected by anthropologists and folklorists in traditional societies.
 Despite the impact of literacy on modern minds this course argues for the persistence of ancient themes, plots, characters and motifs..
-A further argument is made for the foundational role of storytelling in the creation of culture and construction of society.
-The central place of storytelling is shown in the humanistic and social sciences: anthropology, economics, history, philosophy, politics, psychoanalysis.
-Student storytelling and performance of brief stories is encouraged and discussed in light of the main arguments of the course.
+A further argument is made for the foundational role of storytelling in the creation of culture and construction of society …an argument, in short, that humans are, by nature, story-telling creatures whose sapience lies primarily in the capacity to create, be entertained by, and even live by, fictions The central place of storytelling is shown in the humanistic and social sciences: anthropology, economics, history, philosophy, politics, psychoanalysis.
+Student story-telling and even performance, of brief stories is encouraged and reflected upon in light of the main arguments of the course.
 James Fernandez

 25150/35150.
 Anthropology of Israel (=MAPS 36567, CMES 35150, NEHC 25147/35147, JWSC 25149).
 This seminar explores the dynamics of Israeli culture and society through a combination of weekly screenings of Israeli fiction and documentary films with readings from ethnographic and other relevant research.
 Among the (often overlapping) topics to be covered in this examination of the institutional and ideological construction of Israeli identity/ies: the absorption of immigrants; ethnic, class, and religious tensions; the kibbutz; military experience; the Holocaust; evolving attitudes about gender and sexuality; the struggle for minorities’ rights; and Arab-Jewish relations.
 Morris Fred.
 Tues 3:30-6:20